top of page

 Symptoms as Protectors, Not Problems

 We tend to view symptoms as enemies.
-Something to conquer, eliminate, or move on from.
+They are something to conquer, eliminate, or move on from.
 But in therapy, we often find that symptoms carry logic—just not always a conscious one.

 Letting Go Requires Making Contact First